Tom Sermanni

 Thomas Dorby Sermanni (born 1 July 1954) is a Scottish football manager and former professional player, who mostly works in women's football.
 He has previously managed the Australia women's national team across three stints (1994–1997, 2005–2012 and 2024–2025), the United States women's national team from 2013 to 2014, the Orlando Pride of the National Women's Soccer League from 2016 to 2018, and the New Zealand women's national team from 2018 to 2021.
+In 2014, he was inducted into the Football Australia Hall of Fame in recognition of his impact on the game in Australia and beyond.

 Playing career

 Born in Glasgow, Sermanni played as a midfielder in Scotland, England, Australia and New Zealand for Cumbernauld United, Albion Rovers, Blackpool, Torquay United, Dunfermline Athletic, Canberra City and Christchurch United.
 His nephew Peter was also a footballer who later moved to Australia.

 Coaching career

 Australian clubs

 Sermanni has coached a number of Australian club sides, including Canberra Metros and Canberra Cosmos.

 Women's United Soccer Association (WUSA), 2001–2003

 In 2001 Sermanni was an assistant coach for the Bay Area CyberRays of the Women's United Soccer Association (WUSA).
 The CyberRays won the league's inaugural championship, the Founders Cup.
 He remained an assistant coach in 2002 when the team changed its name to the San Jose CyberRays.
 In 2003, he was hired as head coach of the New York Power (WUSA), who had fired their previous coach after finishing their 2002 season with a dismal record of 3 wins, 17 losses, and 1 draw (10 pts).
 With Sermanni as their coach, the team improved to finish the 2003 season in fifth place with a record of 7 wins, 9 losses and 5 draws, or 26 points.